Masters 2024 tee times: Full first round groupings and UK start times at Augusta National | golf news - ExBulletin

 Masters 2024 tee times: Full first round groupings and UK start times at Augusta National | golf news

-Grouping and tee time for the opening round of the 88th Masters Tournament held at Augusta National Golf Club in Georgia.
+New tee times have been announced for the opening round of the 88th Masters Tournament at Augusta National Golf Club in Georgia.

+The match was due to start at 8am local time (BST) but was delayed by two and a half hours due to bad weather.

+This year's opening major now begins at 3.30pm UK time.
+Because of the delay, later starters, including Tiger Woods, must return on Friday to complete the first round.

 United States, unless specified; always BST; X stands for amateur.